AnuragSahu/Research_In_Progress/_posts/2019-05-23-Introduction-to-Deep-Learning.md

 - More precise algebraic terms can be: outputs = { 0 if sum<sub>j</sub>w<sub>j</sub>x<sub>j</sub> <= threahold, 1 if sum<sub>j</sub>w<sub>j</sub>x<sub>j</sub> > threahold,  <b>(1)</b>

+- This is a very basic model, it can be intuitively thought like a device that makes decisions by weighing evidence.
+	- For example (A lame but realistic one though)
+	- Suppose the weekend is commingup and you've heard that there's going to ve a cheese festival in your city.
+You like cheese and are trying to decide whether or not to go to the festival.
+You might make your decision by weighing up three factors:
+		1. Is the weather good?
+		2. Does your boyfriend / Girlfriend want to accompany you?
+		3. Is the festival near public transit?(You don't own a car).
+	- We can represent these factors by corresponding binary variables x<sub>1</sub>, x<sub>2</sub>. x<sub>3</sub>. we have x<sub>1</sub> = 1 if the weather is good, x<sub>2</sub> = 1 if your boyfriend/Girlfriend is accompnying you, x<sub>3</sub> = 1, if the festival is near a public transport.